Hong Kong Free Press: History

 The Hong Kong Free Press was co-founded by Tom Grundy in 2015.
 Grundy was previously a social activist and a blogger who had lived in Hong Kong since around 2005.
 He wrote the blog Hong Wrong and held annual International Pillow Fight Day commotions in Central.
-He was also known for attempting a citizen's arrest on former British Prime Minister Tony Blair.
+He was also known for attempting a citizen's arrest on former British Prime Minister Tony Blair, saying, "In 2009 Blair admitted he would have gone to war regardless of WMDs and international law forbids wars for reasons of regime change."
 He established HKFP in response to concerns about eroding press freedom and media self-censorship in Hong Kong, with the aim of covering breaking news and topics such as the pro-democracy movement.

 HKFP aimed to provide quick news reports with context, which Grundy said Hong Kong's largest English-language newspaper, the South China Morning Post, does not do.
 The owners of the SCMP have business interests in mainland China which has led to claims of biased coverage.
 Reporters Without Borders placed Hong Kong at thirty-four in their World Press Freedom Index in 2010, at seventieth in 2015.
 By 2022, it had plunged well down the bottom quarter of the list in 148th of 180 countries surveyed.

-Crowdfunding for HKFP took place on Fringebacker and raised HK$150,000 (US$19,342) within two days.
+Crowdfunding for HKFP took place on FringeBacker and raised HK$150,000 (US$19,342) within two days.
 The four weeks of fundraising in June 2015 generated around HK$600,000.

 Beginning in late 2015, Chinese authorities blocked access to the site in mainland China.

 In its first year of operation, HKFP published 4,400 news articles and commentaries and had over 3.5 million unique visitors.